Our favorite Safari Rally memories

 Ever since DirtFish began covering the World Rally Championship comprehensively at the beginning of 2020, the team has always enjoyed rally week.
 That anticipation of what might happen next and the thrill of competition is hard to beat.

-But it’s fair to say none of the team have been as excited as today.
-This week marks the return of Safari Rally Kenya – and DirtFish can’t wait!
+But it’s fair to say that few rally weeks are as exciting for us as Safari Rally Kenya – we can’t wait!

 But before we explore more specifically what we can look forward to on this year’s event, we asked our team to share their favorite Safari moments and memories – whether that be a personal experience or something they remember from competition.